-In addition, Manchester Airport offers supporting programs for the airport shopper, like ‘Collect on Return’, which lets a traveler purchase goods in the tax free shops and leave their purchases at the airport until their return, and ‘Reserve and Collect’, which allows a traveler to shop online and then simply pick up their purchases in-store on their way through the airport.
+In addition, Manchester Airport offers supporting programs for the airport shopper, like ‘Collect on Return’, which lets a traveller purchase goods in the tax free shops and leave their purchases at the airport until their return, and ‘Reserve and Collect’, which allows a traveller to shop online and then simply pick up their purchases in-store on their way through the airport.

 To pass through security as painlessly and quickly as possible, please review the following restrictions and rules regarding items that may be taken through security.

 Please note that each airline has its own rules as to the size and amounts of hand baggage allowed on the flight, and travellers would be well served to confirm those rules with their airline prior to the flight.